JustinBopp/Mist_Project/README.md

 # Mist_Project

 ### To run:
-Download the Mist File folder, Mist_project.py and read_mist_models.py.
+Download the Mist File folder, Mist_Project.py and read_mist_models.py.
 Place both .py files into the folder.
+Run Mist_Project.py from the command line.

 ### Instructions:
 ##### 1st input: